exaile-dev/exaile-dev.github.io/download.md

 ### Linux packages

 The Exaile team does not currently provide supported packages (rpm, deb, etc) for any Linux distributions.
 However most distributions include Exaile in their repositories.

+### Requirements

+If you are installing from source, please check the DEPS file (included in the tarballs) to make sure you have all the required dependencies to run Exaile.

 ## Development Release